apache/sling-org-apache-sling-feature-cpconverter/README.md

 }
 ```

+### Binaries

-bundles are collected in an _Apache Maven repository_ compliant directory, all other resources are collected in a new `content-package` created while scanning the packages:
+All detected bundles are collected in an _Apache Maven repository_ compliant directory, all other resources are collected in a new `content-package`, usually classified as `cp2fm-converted-feature`, created while scanning the packages, which contains _content only_.

 ```
 $ tree bundles/